AldisiRana/GenRisk/docs/source/cli.rst

 .. autofunction:: genrisk.cli.normalize

+.. collapse:: Normalization functions

+    Multiple methods have been implemented to normalize a dataset.
+Below is a brief describtion of each function.

+    **gene_length** : This method divides each gene-based score by the length of the gene.
+The genes lengths can be provided by the user, or retrieved from ensembl database.
+The gene length from ensembl database is calculated as such: gene length = gene end (bp) - gene start (bp)
+    **minmax** : This method rescales the values of each column to [0,1] by using the following formula x`= x - min(x) / max(x) - min(x)
+    **maxabs** : In this method, the values are normalized by the maximum absolute to [-1,1] using the following formula x` = x / max(|x|)
+    **zscore** : This method uses the mean and standard deviation to normalize the values.
+Formula is x`= x - mean(x) / std **robust** : Great choice for dataset with many outliers.
+In this method, the values are substracted by the median then divided by the interquantile range (difference between the third and the first quartile).
+Formula x`= x - median(x) / Q3(x) - Q1(x)

+    Every normalization method has it's advantages and disadvantages, so choose the method that works best with your dataset.
+To learn more about the normalization methods, check out this helpful `article <https://towardsdatascience.com/data-normalization-with-pandas-and-scikit-learn-7c1cc6ed6475>`_

 Normalization functions
 ========================
 Multiple methods have been implemented to normalize a dataset.
 Below is a brief describtion of each function.